Friday, October 31, 2014

 Oh no...is it really snowing?

-Peles Palace is home to vast collections of armour, art and antiques.
-There are numerous large murals, statues and exotic chandeliers (Murano glass & Romanian crystal of course!).
-Rooms were decorated in different styles, with luxurious furnishings and fabrics; a favourite however was heavily carved timber and wood inlay.
+Peleș Palace is home to vast collections of armour, art and antiques.
+There are numerous large murals, imposing statues and exotic chandeliers (Murano glass & Romanian crystal of course!).
+Rooms were decorated in different styles, with luxurious furnishings and fabrics; a favourite however, was heavily carved timber with wood inlay and gold leaf embellishments.

 Beautiful stained glass windows